abap2UI5/docs/docs/development/barcodes.md

 ```

 #### Play Sounds

-In certain contexts it is helpful to give the user feedback via sounds.
-The following sample plays a sound whenevr the user did not scan a value.
-In this case the sound is stored in a `.wav` file which need to be uploaded into the sap mime repository previously here `/SAP/PUBLIC/BC/ABAP/mime_demo/bam.wav`:
+Providing audio feedback can be helpful in specific contexts.
+Below is an example that plays a sound if a user fails to scan a value.
+The sound file is a .wav file stored in the SAP MIME repository at /SAP/PUBLIC/BC/ABAP/mime_demo/bam.wav:

 ```abap
 CLASS z2ui5_cl_sample_sound DEFINITION PUBLIC CREATE PUBLIC.